seasoncloud/Alleloscope/samples/SU008/scATAC/README.md

 The following are the input files for different steps.

 1. A Standard vcf file with the SNP info.
 [EXAMPLE](https://github.com/seasoncloud/Alleloscope/blob/main/data-raw/SNU601/scDNA/var_all_sub.vcf)
-* GATK HaplotypeCaller (https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller) is recommended to use to call germline SNPs from the standard bam files.
+* GATK HaplotypeCaller (https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller) is recommended to use to call germline SNPs from the standard bam files [Example script](https://github.com/seasoncloud/Basic_CNV_SNV/blob/main/scripts/snv_calling_gatk.sh).
 Other SNP calling tools such as BCFtools can also be used.
 * SNPs are recommended to be called from the bam file of the matched normal samples.
 Without matched normal samples, our results show that calling SNPs from the tumor/cellline sample itself can also work.
 <br/>